SEO for eCommerce Websites

 Website’s Navigational Improvement:The breadcrumb navigation elements on eCommerce websites are critical to helping search engines understand how a given product fits into a site’s overall taxonomy.
 A user-friendly navigation can improve the user experience on the website and search engines have learned how to appreciate this structure.

-Technical SEO Optimization: Technical SEO is about making sure the site is fully visibile to search engines.
+Technical SEO Optimization: Technical SEO is about making sure the site is fully visible to search engines.
 Technical SEO goes well beyond just optimizing the meta tags, robots and xml sitemap files.
-In addition sites should optimize the URL structure, internal linking, 4xx & 5xx errors, keyword placement and targeting, server issues, schema markup, canonicalization, cross linking, and site speed to name a few.
+In addition websites should optimize the URL structure, internal linking, 4xx & 5xx errors, keyword placement and targeting, server issues, schema markup, canonicalization, cross linking, and site speed to name a few.

 Onpage SEO Optimization: The core areas to focus on to optimize a specific eCommerce page are the meta title, meta description, product title, h1, body content, product images, product videos, breadcrumbs, and social sharing options.